Great Britain in the Seven Years' War: Cuba

 With Havana now in their hands, the British lay poised to strike at other targets in the Spanish Main should the war continue for another year.
 However, the British had suffered heavy casualties, around 1,800 deaths and more than 4,000 casualties during the siege—almost entirely from disease, and for the moment could not further advance on the rest of Cuba and set about consolidating their hold on the countryside around Havana.
 During the year of British occupation, commerce in Havana boomed, as the port was opened up to trade with the British Empire rather than the restricted monopoly with Cádiz that had existed before.
-In 1762, the British imported more than 10,000 African slaves from the British West Indies to Havana, using the city as an entrepôt to supply their Caribbean and lower North American colonies.
+Over the course of the occupation, Havana was used by the British as an entrepôt to supply their North American and West Indian colonies; over 10,000 Black slaves were also imported from the British West Indies to the city during the occupation, greatly boosting the Afro-Cuban population of Havana.

 Philippines

 Almost as soon as war had been declared with Spain, orders had been dispatched for a British force at Madras to proceed to the Philippines and invade Manila.
 A combined force of 10,700 men under William Draper set off from India in late July, arriving in Manila Bay in September 1762.
 They had to move swiftly before the monsoon season hit.
 On 6 October the British stormed the city, capturing it.
 A large amount of plunder was taken from the city after the Battle of Manila.

 Spanish forces regrouped under Simón de Anda y Salazar, who had escaped from Manila during the siege.
 Rebellions fomented by the British were sabotaged by Spanish agents and crushed by Spanish forces.
 Just like in Cuba with Havana, the British were prevented from extending their authority beyond Manila and the nearby port of Cavite, making their occupation limited and tenuous, not likely to last.
 All agreements made between the British commander and Archbishop Manuel Rojo del Río y Vieyra were dismissed as illegal.
 Eventually the British forces started to suffer troop desertions and dissensions within the command.

 Because news of the city's capture didn't reach Europe until after the Treaty of Paris, no provision was made regarding its status.
 During the siege, the Spanish lieutenant governor had agreed to a four million payment in silver dollars to the British known as the Manila Ransom in exchange for sparing the city but the full amount was never paid when word of what had happened in the Philippines reached Europe.
 The Spanish government demanded compensation for crimes committed against the residents of Manila during the occupation and the controversy over the ransom demanded by the British and the compensation demanded by the Spanish lasted many years.
 The twenty month occupation of Manila ended in 1764.